 Each of these strategies can stymie creditors by making the subject property less appealing.
 What’s more, they give you access to the equity that was previously in the home.

-When executed to perfection, and as a compliment to a well-crafted strategy, equity stripping can serve to protect your real estate assets.
-More importantly when coupled with a limited liability company (LLC), equity stripping can simultaneously protect your property and yourself.
+When executed to perfection, and as a complement to a well-crafted strategy, equity stripping can serve to protect your real estate assets.
+More importantly when coupled with a limited liability company (LLC), stripping equity can simultaneously protect your property and yourself.
 However, equity stripping is not without risk, and it can get quite confusing to those that have never done it before.
 Therefore, it’s important to work with a legal real estate professional before making any moves of your own.